WordPress vs Squarespace: How to Know Which One is Right for Your Business

 Those are just some of the pros and cons of each platform.
 Of course, there is so much more, but we hope that at least gives you the basics.

-The best platform for your business truly depends on what functionality you actually need and what your goals are.
+The best platform for your business truly depends on what functionality you need and your goals.

-Squarespace is no longer a “starter platform” that you’ll someday need to graduate from.
+Squarespace is no longer a “starter platform” from which you’ll someday need to graduate.
 It has all the tools you need to quickly launch a professional website, market, and sell your products or services.

-After 7 years of building websites in WordPress, in 2019 Design Powers made the switch to Squarespace.
-It was mostly due to our belief that small businesses don’t need the endless functionality of WordPress and that clients were intimidated to make changes in their own websites.
+After 7 years of building websites in WordPress, Design Powers switched to Squarespace in 2019.
+This was mostly due to our belief that small businesses don’t need the endless functionality of WordPress and that clients were intimidated by making website changes.

-If you’re still not sure which platform is right for you, we can definitely help you figure that out.
-Get in touch and let’s chat.
+If you’re still unsure which platform is right for you, we can help you figure that out.
+Get in touch, and let’s chat.

-Have any questions or think there are any points we missed in this blog?
+Do you have any questions or think we missed any points in this blog?
 Let us know your thoughts in the comments below!

 Squarespace Blog Post and SEO Checklist